Spanish actor Willy Toledo sued for blasphemy.

 The “procession of the vagina” took place on May 1, 2014, during which three women wore a vagina through the center of Seville.
 A hundred people had joined the march.
 Several feminist collectives and trade unionists took the streets to claim workers’ rights on International Workers’ Day.
 The demonstration not only served to highlight the machismo and inequalities in the workplace, but also to make visible “the repression of the feminist movement”, their opposition to the reform of the law on abortion and other problems that continue to perpetuate gender inequalities in Spanish society.

-The Seville Public Prosecutor’s Office considers that the defendants, whose trial will take place on March 3, 2019, wanted to “ridicule the dogmas of the Catholic faith”.
+The Seville Public Prosecutor’s Office considers that the defendants, whose trial took place on March 3, 2019, wanted to “ridicule the dogmas of the Catholic faith”.
+The sentence is still pending.

 The demonstrators explained: “We have reclaimed their codes, their speeches and their practices and we turn them to subversion.
 We will not tolerate that our rights are violated, that we are repressed and made invisible.”